Viswadatta1233/Zylentrix-backend/README.md

     "updatedAt": "2025-10-29T12:34:56.000Z"
   }
 ]
-    "cached": true
+**    "cached": true**
 ```

 Notes:
-- Response may be served from Redis cache.
+- Response may be served from Redis cache on cache hit.
 Cache is invalidated on create/update/delete

 Errors:
 - 401 Unauthorized